-We have the food and supplies to help you take care of your feathered and furry friends.
+We have the food and supplies to help you take care of your feathered friends.

 Create a backyard that birds will love to visit!
 Shop our year-round selection of high quality bird food, feeders, houses and more!
 See below for some useful bird watching tips!

 Migration can be hard on a bird.
 Long distance with changing climates can make locating food a challenge.
 Just when you thought Spring would be a breeze on birds, it’s actually a tough time for them.
 Here are a few simple tips you can make to your bird feeding routine in Spring to help them improve the season.

 What birds need in Spring:

 An extra food source to recover from migration like suet can be a welcomed treat.

 Space and material to prepare for nesting can be placed in a suet cage.

 Clean and fill your feeders with bird seed